openfaas/openfaas.github.io/_posts/2021-10-05-migrating-derek-from-docker-swarm.md

 You can try out Derek on your repos by becoming a sponsor for OpenFaaS, then sending a Pull Request to add your organisation or repository to the "CUSTOMERS" file.

 A complete user-guide for Derek's functionality is available here: [Derek's user-guide](https://github.com/alexellis/derek/blob/master/USER_GUIDE.md)

+> Derek is Open Source, so you can help to improve the project.
+Pull requests are also accepted, but please raise an issue first to discuss and propose any ideas or improvements that you have in mind.

 GitHub Apps provide a much more granular (secure) way to integrate with GitHub than using personal access tokens.
 So even if you are not planning on deploying or trying out Derek, we have a guide on how you can write your own GitHub bots with OpenFaaS: [How to integrate with GitHub the right way with GitHub Apps](https://www.openfaas.com/blog/integrate-with-github-apps-and-faasd/).